openmhealth/web-visualizations/README.md

 Horizontal lines (e.g. representing safe thresholds) can be drawn on charts.
 Each line is labelled with a custom label or its `y` value, unless that label will overlap another gridline's label.
 Here are two maximum gridlines with default appearance:
 ![Default Gridlines](http://www.openmhealth.org/media/viz_example_threshold_basic.png "Default Maximum Gridline")

-Gridlines can be specified in the `chart` property of a measure in the `measures` section of the configuration `options` object.
-To disable gridlines entirely, the `userInterface.gridlines.show` property of the `options` object can be set to `false`.
+Gridlines can be specified in the `chart` property of a measure in the `measures` section of the configuration `settings` object.

-A gridline in the `options` object should have the following properties:
+A gridline in the `settings` object should have the following properties:

 Property | Description
 ---: | ---